MathanCR7/leonex_materialhub/README.md

 2.  **Set up Backend:**

     ```bash
-    # Navigate to the backend directory (assuming a standard structure like '/backend')
+    # Navigate to the backend directory (assuming your backend code is in a 'backend' folder)
     cd backend
     npm install # or yarn install
     ```

-    -   Create a `.env` file in the backend root based on a provided `.env.example`.
-Configure your MySQL database connection, JWT secret, file storage paths, etc.
+    -   Create a `.env` file in the `backend` root directory.
+Copy the contents from `.env.example` (which should be provided in the repo) and fill in your specific configuration details, especially the MySQL database connection.
-    -   Run database migrations to set up the necessary tables: `npm run migrate` (command may vary based on your ORM/setup).
+    -   Run database migrations to set up the necessary tables in your MySQL database.
+The specific command depends on your ORM or migration tool (e.g., `npm run migrate` or similar).
-    -   Seed initial data (e.g., initial admin user, some plants, sample item codes if needed): `npm run seed` (command may vary).
+    -   Run seeders (if available) to populate the database with initial data like an admin user, some plants, or sample item codes (e.g., `npm run seed` or similar).

 3.  **Set up Frontend:**
     ```bash
-    # Navigate to the frontend directory (assuming a standard structure like '/frontend')
+    # Navigate to the frontend directory (assuming your frontend code is in a 'frontend' folder)
     cd ../frontend
     npm install # or yarn install
     ```
-    -   Create a `.env` file in the frontend root for the backend API URL, etc.
+    -   Create a `.env` file in the `frontend` root directory based on `.env.example`.
+Configure variables like the backend API URL.
+Remember that for Vite, environment variables exposed to the browser must be prefixed with `VITE_`.

 ### Configuration (.env Files)

-Sensitive configurations, database credentials, API keys, and external URLs are managed via `.env` files.
-Example files (`.env.example`) should be provided to help you set up. **Do not commit your actual `.env` files to version control.**
+Sensitive configurations, database credentials, API keys, and external URLs are managed via `.env` files. **Crucially, never commit your actual `.env` files to version control (they should be ignored by `.gitignore`).** Example files (`.env.example`) should guide you.

 *   **Backend Configuration (`backend/.env`):** Create this file from `backend/.env.example` and fill in your specific details.
     ```dotenv